Kaldek/rat-ratgdo/Using red wire for power.md

 The input capacitor of the voltage regulator module (usually rated 100uF) will be replaced with a 1000uF Low-ESR capacitor.

 #### Why a 1000uF capacitor?
 Serial data transmission at 9600 bits per second pulls the 12v line low for 104µs per bit.
-We have not yet investigate the "common" data transmission sizes, although this is likely documented in the ratgdo source code, and are placing a capacitor large enough to deal with the following considerations at times when the +12v line is being pulled low:
+We have not yet investigated the "common" data transmission sizes, although this is likely documented in the ratgdo source code, and are placing a capacitor large enough to deal with the following considerations at times when the +12v line is being pulled low:
+- Extended data transmission
 - Increases in power consumption during WiFi transmission
 - Increases in power consumption during its own serial transmission
 - Increases in power consumption during processing of received serial data